 Unrestrained greed, and the inequalities it creates, are not only unacceptable, but are an inefficient way of running our society and economy.

 We hope those ideas will emerge from the consultations, and that Cable’s willingness to take on assertions about the principle of fair pay will also lead him to take on those who assert the solutions – such as pay ratio reporting and broadening the membership of remuneration committees – are also dangerous or unnecessary.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.